Xert Full Glossary with Description

 Hardness Tests add more strain (at a higher difficulty rating) without bringing the athlete to a point-of-failure – i.e. without having power reaching MPA.
 Each workout gets harder and harder, in effect, without forcing the athlete to have to stop.
 Stopping is voluntary.

-To fine-tune the algorithm to better reflect your current resting and maximum heart rate values, disable Auto-estimate Heart Rate parameters and key in your resting and maximum heart rate values directly.
+To further refine the algorithm to reflect your current resting and maximum heart rate values, disable the Auto-estimate Heart Rate parameters and manually input your resting and maximum heart rate.

 High Intensity Energy, also used as the acronym HIE, this is the amount of energy or work capacity an athlete has above Threshold Power (TP).
 HIE is analogous in many ways to the term W’ used in sports science research, which has also been referred to as Anaerobic Work Capacity (AWC) in the past.
 HIE is measured in kilojoules (kJ).
 The most notable difference between HIE and W’ is that HIE can never be completely depleted.
 During exercise, HIE depletes when work is performed above Threshold and replenishes during rest or when work is performed below TP.
 At Threshold, HIE remains unchanged.